Travel for International Students

 - Letter from your employer stating the date the student is expected to return to work

 - Lost I-20s can be replaced by contacting International Student Services.
-Caution should be taken to not lose this document more than once.
+Caution should be taken to not lose this document.

 - Do not be outside your country if your passport has expired.